 I have within my constant “Northern Star” the following thinking:

-To provide support in generating the thinking towards innovating energy solutions I have established three focused points of posting or reference sites on energy to build out my contribution towards the Energy Transition.
+To provide support in generating the thinking towards innovating energy solutions, I have established three focused points of posting or reference sites on energy to contribute to the Energy Transition.

 I have been building a blend of services around the Energy Transition.

 I want others to truly recognize the value of innovation within any energy transition, this has become my own transformation in what and where I want to focus: